128technology/docs/docs/about_supported_platforms.md

 ## Minimum Platform Specifications

-These are the minimum platform specifications for running the 128T software.
+These are the minimum platform specifications for running the 128T Networking Platform software.

 ### Router